AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

 ## Local

+> [!WARNING]
-> :warning: While the pipeline can be deployed locally on a workstation or a server, it is recommended to
+> While the pipeline can be deployed locally on a workstation or a server, it is recommended to
 > deploy it on a SLURM cluster or on a batch processing system (e.g., AWS batch).
 > When deploying locally, the most recource-intensive processes (preprocessing, spike sorting, postprocessing)
 > are not parallelized to avoid overloading the system.